UN says millions misspent on Africa’s biggest refugee crisis

 - Ted Turner's land grab generates suspicion in Nebraska

-U.N. refugee and Ugandan spokespeople did not comment.
+U.N. refugee and Ugandan spokespeople did not immediately comment.